ocadni/annfore/README.md

 # ANNFORE: [A]utoregressive [N]eural [N]etworks [FOR] [E]pidemics inference problems

-This repository contains the code for our Autoregressive neural network approach to solve epidemic inference problems.
-Up until now there is support for the SIR compartimental model on contact graph, more complicated compartimental model can be added.
+The repository contains the code for an autoregressive neural network approach to solve epidemic inference problems on contact newtorks.
+The patient zero problems, risk assmement or the inference of the infectivity of class of individuals are important examples.

+Up until now ANNFORE supports the SIR compartimental model on contact networks, more complicated compartimental model can be easly added.

-ANNforE can compute the probability to each individuals to be susceptible, infected or recovered at a given time from a list of contacts and partial observations.
+ANNFORE can compute the probability to each individuals to be susceptible, infected or recovered at a given time from a list of contacts and partial observations.
 At the same time, it can infer the parameters of the propagation model (like the probability of infection <span>&lambda;</span>).

 The approach is based on the autoregressive probability apporoximation of the postieror probability of the inference problem.
 See [here](https://arxiv.org/abs/2111.03383) for more details.